-- Queensland Disaster Management 2016 Strategic Policy Statement - the roles and responsibilities of entities involved in disaster operations and disaster management for the state - the coordination of disaster operations and activities relating to disaster management performed by those who have roles and responsibilities - events that are likely to happen in the state - outline the priorities for disaster management for the state - matters stated in disaster management guidelines are also matters included in this plan - any other matters the QDMC considers appropriate or are prescribed by the Disaster Management Regulation 2014.
+- the Queensland Disaster Management 2016 Strategic Policy Statement - the roles and responsibilities of entities involved in disaster operations and disaster management for the state - the coordination of disaster operations and activities relating to disaster management performed by those who have roles and responsibilities - events that are likely to happen in the state - the priorities for disaster management for the state

+- matters stated in disaster management guidelines - any other matters the QDMC considers appropriate or as prescribed by the Disaster Management Regulation 2014.

-Section 51 of the Act states that the QDMC may review, or renew, the State Plan when the group considers it appropriate.
-To ensure effectiveness of disaster management by the State, it is recommended the State Plan is reviewed annually and following disaster operations.
+Section 51 of the Act states that the QDMC may review, or renew, the SDMP when the group considers it appropriate.
+To ensure effectiveness of disaster management by the State, it is recommended the SDMP is reviewed annually and following disaster operations.

-The QPS has the responsibility to coordinate the review and renewal of the State Plan.
+QPS has the responsibility to coordinate the review and renewal of the SDMP.

-The State Plan is to be provided to each DDMG and LDMG and is to be available for inspection by members of the public, free of charge, at the department's Head Office, on the department's website and at other places the Chair considers appropriate.
+The SDMP is to be provided to each DDMG and LDMG and is to be available for inspection by members of the public, free of charge, at the department's Head Office, on the department's website and at other places the Chair considers appropriate.